-- All client information will be treated with the utmost confidentiality. - All students, staff, and faculty must complete a confidentiality in-service before participating in clinic, which focuses on HIPAA and Health Information Technology for Economic and Clinical Health (HITECH). - The department complies with the rules and regulations described in FERPA. - At the beginning of all initial visits, clients or their representatives will be asked to sign a "Consent to Treat Form." - The Notification of HIPAA privacy policies will be provided to the client or representative during the first session, and a receipt will be documented in the Electronic Health Record to be scanned into the system by the end of the semester. - Release of Information forms must be obtained before exchanging any Protected Health Information (PHI) with other entities, both for information released by the JLSLC and for information received by the JLSLC.
+- All client information will be treated with the utmost confidentiality. - All students, staff, and faculty must complete a confidentiality in-service before participating in clinic, which focuses on HIPAA and Health Information Technology for Economic and Clinical Health (HITECH). - The department complies with the rules and regulations described in FERPA. - At the beginning of all initial visits, clients or their representatives will be asked to sign a "Consent to Treat Form." - The Notification of HIPAA privacy policies will be provided to the client or representative during the creation of the client's profile within the Electronic Health Record as part of the new client intake process. - Release of Information forms must be obtained before exchanging any Protected Health Information (PHI) with other entities, both for information released by the JLSLC and for information received by the JLSLC.
 These forms will be scanned into the Electronic Health Record System. - Access to the Electronic Health Record is limited to students, faculty, and staff who require access to fulfill their responsibilities at the JLSLC.